 If you've ever sent your pitch deck over email and then wondered who forwarded it, whether they opened it, and which slide made them stop reading - this guide is for you.

-Most early-stage founders rely on email to share documents with investors, partners, and advisors.
+Most early-stage companies rely on email to share documents with investors, partners, lawyers, and advisors.
 It works.
 Until it doesn't.

 A virtual data room (VDR) isn't some expensive enterprise tool reserved for M&A lawyers.
 It's a document sharing environment with access controls, analytics, and security features - things email simply wasn't designed for.